 Remove the chicken from the skillet and add to a baking dish that has been sprayed with non-stick cooking spray.

-Bake in a preheated 375 degree oven for 15 - 20 minutes or until the chicken reaches an internal temperature of 165 degrees when tested with a meat thermometer.
+Bake in a preheated 375 degree oven for 20 minutes or until the chicken reaches an internal temperature of 165 degrees when tested with a meat thermometer.